telerik/kendo-ui-core/docs/web/editor/troubleshooting.md

 To achieve image or table resizing in browsers such as Google Chrome 46 that do not normally support it, implement a [custom Editor tool](http://demos.telerik.com/kendo-ui/editor/custom-tools).

-## Using Back and Forward Browser Buttons Displays Raw HTML
+## Back and Forward Browser Buttons Display Raw HTML

 The Editor stores its value encoded by default.
 When the page is retrieved from the `bfcache` (back-forward cache), the `textarea` value is persisted encoded and the Editor encodes it again.
 This process can be easily observed if you navigate several times back and forth.
 On each navigation, the Editor value will be encoded once more.
 To resolve the problem, set the [`encoded`](/api/web/editor#configuration-encoded) property to `false`, and expect the Editor value to be posted unencoded to the server.
 If you are using ASP.NET, be sure to either disable the ASP.NET security validation, or set the `AllowHtml` attribute on the model field that will receive the HTML string.
 Here is some more [information about requesting validation in ASP.NET](http://blogs.learnnowonline.com/blog/bid/199703/ASP-NET-MVC-Request-Validation-Protection-AllowHtml-Attribute).